 The land is now covered with cities.
 The cities are full of Dumpsters.
+If a member of the canine race is ever able to know what it is doing, then Lizbeth knows that when we go around to the Dumpsters, we are hunting.
 I think of scavenging as a modern form of self-reliance.
-In any event, after ten years of government service, where everything is geared to the lowest common denominator, I find work that rewards initiative and effort refreshing.
-Certainly I would be happy to have a sinecure again, but I am not heartbroken not to have one anymore.
+In any event, after having survived nearly ten years of government service, where everything is geared to the lowest common denominator, I find it refreshing to have work that rewards initiative and effort.
+Certainly I would be happy to have a sinecure again, but I am no longer heartbroken that I left one.

-I find from the experience of scavenging two rather deep lessons.
-The first is to take what I can use and let the rest go by.
+I find from the experience of scavenging two rather Cause and effect: results deep lessons.
+The first is to take what you can use and let the rest go by.
 I have come to think that there is no value in the abstract.
-A thing I cannot use or make useful, perhaps by trading, has no value however fine or rare it may be.
-I mean useful in a broad sense - so, for example, some art I would think useful and valuable, but other art might be otherwise for me.
+A thing I cannot use or make useful, perhaps by trading, has no value however rare or fine it may be.
+I mean useful in some broad sensesome art I would find useful and some otherwise.

-I was shocked to realize that some things are not worth acquiring, but now I think it is so.
+I was shocked to realize that some things are not == worth acquiring, but now I think it is so.
 Some material things are white elephants that eat up the possessor's substance.

-The second lesson is of the transience of material being.
+The second lesson is the transience of material being.
 This has not quite converted me to a dualist, but it has made some headway in that direction.
-I do not suppose that ideas are immortal, but certainly mental things are longer-lived than other material things.
+I do not suppose that ideas are immortal, but certainly mental things are longer lived than other material things.

-Once I was the sort of person who invests material objects with sentimental value.
-Now I no longer have those things, but I have the sentiments yet.
+Once I was the sort of person who invests objects & with sentimental value.
+Now I no longer have those objects, but I have the sentiments yet.

-Many times in my travels I have lost everything but the clothes I was wearing and Lizbeth.
-The things I find in Dumpsters, the love letters and ragdolls of so many lives, remind me of this lesson.
-Now I hardly pick up a thing without envisioning the time I will cast it away.
+Many times in our travels I have lost everything but the clothes I was wearing and Lizbeth.
+The things I find in Dumpsters, the love letters and rag dolls of so many lives, remind me of this lesson.
+Now I hardly pick up a thing without envisioning the time I will cast it aside.
 This I think is a healthy state of mind.
-Almost everything I have now has already been cast out at least once, proving that what I own is value-less to someone.
+Almost everything I have now has already been cast out at least once, proving that what I own is valueless to someone.

-Anyway, I find my desire to grab for the gaudy bauble has been largely sated.
-I think this is an attitude I share with the very wealthy - we both know there is plenty more where what we have came from.
-Between us are the rat-race millions who have confounded their selves with the objects they grasp and who nightly scavenge the cable channels looking for they know not what.
+Anyway, I find my desire to grab for the gaudy 67 bauble has been largely sated.
+I think this is an attitude I share with the very wealthy-we both know there is plenty more where what we have came from.
+Between us are the rat-race millions who nightly scavenge the cable channels looking for they know not what.

-I am sorry for them. 🍋
+I am sorry for them.